 Kim Quy Grotto

 Kim Quy Grotto or Golden Tortoise Grotto is situated on Dâm Nam Islet, with a peak 187 m above sea level.
 Dâm Bac Islet is in the front of the grotto and Soi Sim Islet in the back.

 The grotto is 100 m long and 5 to 10 m wide, running in a north-south direction.
 A narrow way leads to the interior of the grotto where a stream flows.
 The stalactites here are snow-white and lightly hang from the ceiling.

 Me Cung Grotto or Bewitching Grotto

-Two kilometers south-west of Ti Top Island is the Mê Cung Grotto or Bewitching Grotto.
-It formed on Lom Bò Island, and seen from afar, the entrance is like the roof of a house denting the island’s side.
+Two kilometres south-west of Ti Top Island is the Mê Cung Grotto or Bewitching Grotto.
+It is formed on Lom Bò Island and seen from afar, the entrance is like the roof of a house denting the island’s side.